kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md

 ### §25.1385   Position light system installation.

-\(a\) *General.* Each part of each position light system must meet the applicable requirements of this section and each system as a whole must meet the requirements of §[[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.1387   Position light system dihedral angles.|§25.1387]] through 25.1397.
+\(a\) *General.* Each part of each position light system must meet the applicable requirements of this section and each system as a whole must meet the requirements of [[Volume 1/C Aircraft/0025 Airworthiness standards  transport category airplanes.md#§25.1387   Position light system dihedral angles.|§§25.1387]] through 25.1397.

 \(b\) *Forward position lights.* Forward position lights must consist of a red and a green light spaced laterally as far apart as practicable and installed forward on the airplane so that, with the airplane in the normal flying position, the red light is on the left side and the green light is on the right side.
 Each light must be approved.